european-summer-of-code/esoc2025/README.md

 ### Outcome and project allocation

-You will receive a letter from ESoC on your application(s) no later than 6 weeks after the application deadline of the batch(es) you applied to.
+You will receive a letter from ESoC on your application(s) no later than 6 weeks after the application deadline of the project you applied to.

 This can be: